Private Detective

 Do people ever hire you for the sole purpose of intimidating someone?
 Like will a client ever tell you that he WANTS the subject to be aware that you're following them because the objective is just to spook them rather than to covertly gather info?

-Asked by Mossad about 9 years ago
+Asked by Mossad almost 10 years ago

 Some do.
 But you never bite that carrot.
 J.J.
 Gittes in the movie Chinatown may have been up to the task, but a modern PI has a lot of legal liability to ponder while he's sipping that java in his surveillance vehicle at o' dark thirty.
 It's 2015, there's a lot of under paid attorneys as well as hungry assistant DA's who would love to litigate a PI for any funny business.